ChessMax/awesome-programming-languages/README.md

 - [Squirrel](https://github.com/albertodemichelis/squirrel) - Squirrel is a high level imperative, object-oriented programming language, designed to be a light-weight scripting language that fits in the size, memory bandwidth, and real-time requirements of applications like video games.
 - [Star](https://github.com/ALANVF/star) - An experimental programming language that's made to be powerful, productive, and predictable.
 One of the most important goals of Star is that it's designed to be completely consistent.
 In other words, Star has been designed to not have edge cases, footguns, or any sort of "magic" that's exclusive to language built-ins.
 - [Stark](https://github.com/stark-lang/stark) - Stark is a new language and OS with the help of the .NET ecosystem and seL4 micro-kernel.
+- [Starlark](https://github.com/bazelbuild/starlark) - Starlark (formerly known as Skylark) is a language intended for use as a configuration language.
+It was designed for the [Bazel](https://bazel.build/) build system, but may be useful for other projects as well.
 - [Stroscot](https://github.com/Mathnerd314/stroscot) - Stroscot is an imperative programming language designed for modern processors.
 # T (12):
 - [TableM](https://github.com/Tablam/TablaM) - A relational language.